This is a sponsored post. All opinions about smart financial tips for teens are 100% my own.

 However, one thing to keep in mind is that you save money only if you were going to use that product or service in the first place.
 Saving half on a gym membership that you don’t use is a complete waste of money, no matter how attractive it seems.

 Setting goals are a great way to reach your financial targets, and they build great habits.
 Done right, a goal can be attained by simply working smarter.
 For example, when you do find a student discount, consider keeping the money saved separately and put it towards a given goal.

 Use the Power of Three

 When you combine the power of goals and habits, you’ll find that they were made to work together.
 But when you combine these two with time, you’ll find that nothing is beyond your reach.
 The best advice I would give anyone, not just teens, is to set a goal, create a habit to service that goal and give it the time it needs to be effective.
 Just like that, financial mountains can be moved.
-Having a strategy, such as those championed by Strategic Financial Solutions, makes all the difference.
+Having a strategy makes all the difference.

 By following these simple tips, teens will find that they have financial power at their disposal.
 The single most important thing is to not put off good financial strategies simply because they are young. as they say, time is on their side, but it has to be used to be effective.

 When he is not writing on his wife’s blog or has his head buried in software code, Greg Chaffins can be found celebrating nerdy things on his own website, NerdBeach.